blakebrandon-hub/Groove-Hub-Chat/README.md

 - **Database**: SQLite (development), Heroku Postgres (production)
 - **APIs**: YouTube IFrame API for video playback

-## Contribution Guidelines

-Contributions are welcome!
-If you want to report a bug or request a feature, please open an issue on the [GitHub repository](https://github.com/blakebrandon-hub/groove-hub).

-To contribute code:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

 ## Future Plans

 - **Login System**: Adding user authentication with Flask-Login.
 - **Moderator Tools**: Additional features to manage queues and user activity.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact

 Created by Blake Brandon.
 For questions or feedback, feel free to reach out:
 - GitHub: [https://github.com/blakebrandon-hub](https://github.com/blakebrandon-hub)
 - Email: [blakebrandon.dev@gmail.com](mailto:blakebrandon.dev@gmail.com)

----

-Enjoy sharing music with friends and creating lasting memories with Groove Hub!